 Fluorocarbon is generally considered stronger by most metrics because fluorocarbon is denser, so it sinks faster and has a lot more abrasion resistance when compared to monofilament.
 To most, that’d pass as being the stronger material, though it’s also the more expensive.

 Monofilament lines tend to have more tensile and knot strength than fluorocarbon, meaning that they are easier to tie reliable knots in, so both sides have their own arguments for and against the material.

 Is the fluorocarbon line stronger than braid?

-Fluorocarbon is great for a low visibility, high sensitivity, and thin diameter, all the better to cast into the water and get the job done without alerting the local fish too much.
-Fluorocarbon sinks, as mentioned above when talking about line density, whereas monofilament and braid actually float.
+Fluorocarbon is great for low visibility, high sensitivity, and thin diameter, all the better to cast into the water and get the job done without alerting the local fish too much.
+Fluorocarbon sinks, as mentioned above when talking about line density, whereas monofilament and braid float.
 This means that if you’re trying to do some topwater fishing or some presentations, then fluorocarbon certainly won’t be your strongest option in that situation.

 Braid is thin too, but because it floats it instead uses its thin diameter to cut through the water when first cast, so it’s possible to manage some water penetration with braids too.
 However, braids have no stretch whatsoever, so don’t tie them to jigs otherwise you could lose fish due to how unforgiving they are.
 This is why some add fluorocarbon leaders to their braid line to get some of that stretch.